Big Sur Itinerary

 The Henry Miller Library is a hub for live performances of all kinds on many Friday nights, especially during the summer.
 The acts range from folk artists like Dar Williams and Dan Bern, to indie artists like Animal Collective and DJ Spooky That Subliminal Kid, to spoken-word artists like Laurie Anderson and Henry Rollins.
 Performances are generally outdoors under the redwoods and are guaranteed to be a memorable experience.

-It's time to be pampered at the The Spa at Ventana Inn, named one of the top spas in the world by Condé Nast Traveler magazine.
+It's time to be pampered at the The Spa at Alila Ventana Big Sur, named one of the top spas in the world by Condé Nast Traveler magazine.
 The Spa offers traditional massages, facials and body treatments, as well as more spiritual treatments such as Reiki and chakra balancing.
 Afterwards, make use of the Japanese hot baths, which offer stunning views of Big Sur.

 Make sure you are on time for your hard-won reservation at the Post Ranch Inn's award-winning Sierra Mar Restaurant.
 The stunning views of the Pacific coastline are only matched by the spectacular four-course meal you will enjoy.

-Just a short distance away, Fernwood Resort's Saturday night live act is sure to impress.
-It could be an excellent local band, an up-and-coming indie act - or even a surprise national act like Joanna Newsom doing a secret show to test out new material.
+Just a short distance away, Saturday Night Live Music at Fernwood Resort is sure to impress.
+It could be an excellent local band or an up-and-coming indie act.

-Deetjen's Restaurant is known throughout the county for its amazing breakfasts.
+The Restaurant at Deetjenʻs Big Sur Inn is known throughout the county for its amazing breakfasts.
 The Chef is inspired to create an ever-changing menu based on inspiration from Monterey County's outstanding local ingredients.
 The menu won't be the same on any two visits, but the food is reliably delicious.

 After breakfast, you'll head seven miles north on Highway 1 to Point Sur Lightstation.
 Located at Point Sur State Historic Park and perched upon an offshore volcanic rock, the Point Sur Lighthouse is only open to the public via a private tour.
 The tours are first come, first served, and there's invariably a line well before the gate opens.
 It's well worth the wait.
 Not only will you get to see one of the only turn-of-the-century lighthouses still in operation on the West Coast, you'll also get a dramatic view of the Big Sur coastline.
 If the time of year is right, you'll even see migrating whales!

 No visit to Big Sur could be complete without a meal at the famous Big Sur River Inn.
-On Sundays at 1pm from April through September, the deck features live music ranging from jazz to rock to zydeco.
-For a true Big Sur experience, eat lunch while sitting in one of the Big Sur River Inn's special willow chairs in the Big Sur river, letting the water wash over your feet.
+For a true Big Sur experience, eat lunch while sitting in one of the Big Sur River Inn's special adirondack chairs in the Big Sur River, letting the water wash over your feet.
+On Sundays you can enjoy live music ranging from jazz to rock to zydeco with Summer Live Music at Big Sur River Inn from noon - 4 p.m.
 It's the perfect way to end your Big Sur experience.

 Search all lodging